enderversing/itp-blog/year/2025/spring/energy/weeks/week9.md

 * power supply for Heltec WiFi LoRa 32 development board (x2)
   * ~~hoping it is possible to siphon the charge of the Bluetooth headphones (it isn't...)~~
   * hoping that my desired supercapacitor + votlage regulator power supply setup is sufficient ~~(probably isn't)~~
+    * will try using AAA batteries with VIN (bypass LiPo charger)

 ![cell phone keychain](https://enderversing.github.io/itp-blog/assets/img/energy/week9/IMG_2957.JPG)